-The main purpose of the Geographical presentation mode is to show the geographical data.
+The Geographical presentation mode offers the Horizontal view and the main purpose of presentation mode is to show the geographical data.

 D Status bar

 The status bar is located at the bottom of the presentation.
 You may select what to present on the status bar from the View menu.